ISSS Link (e-forms)

 3. Make answers to the officer’s questions complete, but keep them brief.

-• Listen carefully and be sure to understand the question fully.
+• Listen carefully and be sure to understand the questions fully.

 • Ask the officer to please repeat any question not understood.